AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Allocation (by type)
 ~~~~~~~~~~~~~~~~~~~~

-Declaring access types is well, but we need a way to give instances of those
+Once we have declared an access type, we need a way to give variables of the
-access types a meaningful value!
+types a meaningful value!
 You can allocate a value of an access type
 with the :ada:`new` keyword in Ada.

 .. code:: ada